sapatevaibhav/Drupal_2.0/News/readme.md

 - Time for the exposed filters.
     Added date and categories filters exposed them but for author I installed **verf**(Views Entity Reference Filter) contrib module to add exposed filter by author.
+    And for displaying the date picker for the field Publication date added **Better exposed filters** module.
+2. Creating author profile page.
+    Used pathauto to create paths for authors.
+    Created view to display the articles written by the author there used contextual filter which takes parameter from the url and displays the articles written by that author. created block for that view and placed it for the author content type in block layout.
+3. Creating category landing page
+    With the help of pathauto created the landing pages for each category Created a block to display the subcategories of the current parent category.
+4. Creating a related articles section.
+    Created new view which will display 2 articles which are from the same category and excludes the current article from displaying in that section.
+5. Custom search view
+    created new view with the help or search_api module and set its url to `/search` exposed the fulltext search filture and it searches for the text in both title and body of the articles.
+    Installed `facets` module and created its filter for categories on search page.